 Any chunky or wide accessories that are hanging on the wall should be avoided.
 Which means foregoing some towel racks or vanity tables.
 Instead, opt for thin wall accessories (if you really can’t let go of them) and built-in toilet paper holders.

 Make your space look bigger by installing big mirrors.
 Not only does it create the illusion of a bigger area, but it also invites light.
 So invest in mirrors and instantly make your small bathroom look and feel bigger.

 Install a towel rack behind your door, this won’t take up too much space.
 Alternatively, if you already have storage or drawer units in your bathroom, make sure to maximize and organize your stuff.

 Shower Curtain Instead of Glass Door

-If your bathroom has a small shower stall, consider choosing shower curtain over a glass door.
+If your bathroom has a small shower stall, consider choosing a shower curtain over a glass door.
 Pick a clear or a shower curtain with a light color, avoid dark colors.
-This way, it’ll create more space, and you can change the shower curtain anytime you want.
+This way, it creates more space, and you can change the shower curtain anytime you want.

 Think about installing a trough sink than a regular bathroom sink.
-Trough sinks which are usually narrow yet very elegant looking.
-Because of its narrow characteristic, trough sinks are perfect for a small bathroom.
-It’s practical and space saving.
+Trough sinks are usually narrow yet very elegant looking.
+Because of their narrow characteristic, trough sinks are perfect for a small bathroom.
+It’s practical and space-saving.

 Designing a small bathroom can be a real challenge, but with these tips in mind, it will surely make your work easier.
 Do you have any more tips to share?
 What would you like to see next?
 Share them below in the comment section.